ItaloLemosGasparo/Java_Core_CRUD_with_PostgreSQL/README.md

-# Java CRUD with PostgreSQL
+# Java Core CRUD with PostgreSQL

 This project is a simple **Java CRUD application** that interacts with a **PostgreSQL** database.
 The application allows you to perform basic operations (Create, Read, Update, and Delete) on four entities: **Categories**, **Products**, *